MeetMagentoPL/AdminSearch/README.md

 # AdminSearch
-This module adds configuration and admin menu items results in the backend global search.
+The module adds the ability to search configuration and admin menu items using the backend global search.

 # Contributors
 - [Dariusz Maciejewski](https://github.com/dmaciejewski)